.

 Ashley Neglia and Kaley Kalista got seats for big debate between President Obama and Mitt Romney after volunteering as ushers.

-Two Seaford college students were within shouting distance of President Obama and former Gov. Mitt Romney when the two squared off Tuesday night's pivotal second presidential debate at Hofstra University, and both described the experience as one of the best moments of their young lives.
+Two Seaford college students were within shouting distance of President Obama and former Gov. Mitt Romney when the two squared off during Tuesday night's pivotal second presidential debate at Hofstra University, and both described the experience as one of the best moments of their young lives.

 Ashley Negilia and Kaley Kalista were among a select few Hofstra University students that had the chance to volunteer as ushers in the debate hall Tuesday.
 The Seaford residents then were granted seats for the big debate, which was viewed by an estimated television audience of more than 65 million.